As fourth Director of the ICAR-NRCB, it gives me an immense pleasure to be the part of Silver Jubilee year (1993-2018). I am proud to...

 There are two types of planting materials.

-- Recently tissue cultured plants are becoming popular due to its disease free nature and potential for high yield.
-An ideal tissue culture plant should be about 30 cm height with 5 to 6 developed leaves having proper orientation.
+- Recently tissue cultured plants are becoming popular due to its disease free nature and high yield potential.
+An ideal tissue culture plant should be about 25-30 cm height with 5 to 6 developed leaves having proper orientation.
 The leaves should not exhibit any malformation and chlorotic streaks.

 2. What are the precautions to be taken at the time of planting?